 Like many, I have mainly put bird feeders out during the Winter months when it is believed birds struggle the most to find enough food.
 But what about the rest of the year?
-As I have become more interested in bird feeding and watching, I have wanted to know if I should feed birds all year round also, when is it best to put out bird feeders?
+As I have become more interested in bird feeding and watching, I have wanted to know if we should feed birds all year round.
+Also, when is it best to put out bird feeders?
 I did some research and this is what I found out.

 When To Put Out Bird Feeders

 So, when do birds eat from feeders?
-All year round.
+Garden birds use feeders all year round.
 As I mentioned before, food can be hard to find at any time of year for a wild bird so giving them an easy meal when they need it can help boost their survival rate.
 I have heard from a few people that feeding all year round has increased chick production and bird numbers in their gardens since last year.
 That can only be a good thing.

 You can put out bird feeders at any time.
 It may take a little while for birds to visit, whilst they wait and watch your feeder to make sure it is a safe place.
+Find out more in my post about how to choose the best location for a bird feeder.
+It walks you through the steps for best result.
 Once they arrive they are likely to return throughout the year and you will need to keep it stocked up according to demand.
 Allowing a feeder to run empty too often will force birds to find alternatives.

 The key is to provide a year-round, reliable and consistent food source.